TormentedGothicPrincess/DungeonExplorer/README.md

 ## 🎨 The Cel-Shader ReImagines
 * Reimagine releases of the Class icons, in hi-res cel-shader artistic design
 * For free public domain use!
 YAY!
-See licenses for more details.
+See licenses for more details, as the original art is owned by their respective owners.

 <div align="center"><b>